jjw2004/react-movie-labs/README.md

 - Sorting dropdown above results grid
 - Updates results in real time
 - Works on the search results page for all queries

+### Extra Work
+- Changed colours of the page
+- Changed the picture on the genre sorting from the landscape to a simple popcorn logo